-Onspring’s no-code platform and configured solutions can help you take control of the information that you rely upon to deliver value to your organization.
-By centralizing your data, assigning clear ownership for each critical component, enforcing security and data integrity and leveraging clear and dynamic reporting, Onspring can help you take the necessary steps to eliminate the guesswork in your professional life.
-Staying with this example of managing audit findings, our clients have been able to gain the following insights about this critical process:
+Onspring’s no-code Governance, Risk & Compliance Suite helps you take control of the information that you rely upon to deliver value to your organization.
+By centralizing your data, assigning clear ownership for each critical component, enforcing security and data integrity, and leveraging clear and dynamic reporting, Onspring can help you take the necessary steps to eliminate the guesswork in your professional life.
+Staying with this example of managing audit findings, our clients have been able to gain the following insights about this critical process.

-They know at any time how many open findings they have, which audit projects they relate to and their overall severity given the level of risk they represent to the organization.
+- They know at any time how many open findings they have, which audit projects they relate to, and their overall severity gave the level of risk they represent to the organization.
 They can also track and report on repeat findings, allowing them to identify patterns of behavior that could adversely impact their organization.